robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 When I'm designing interfaces now, I don't think "what would twelve-year-old me want?"
 I think "what would make someone feel like they felt when they first realised they could make the machine do their bidding?"
 Sometimes that's familiar patterns, sometimes it's new paradigms that just feel right.

 The generation that grew up with touchscreens has different muscle memory than those of us who grew up with keyboards.
 Their nostalgia triggers might be the bounce of rubber-band scrolling, the satisfaction of a perfect swipe gesture, the haptic tap that confirms an action.
-These aren't less valid than my love of clicky keys and phosphor glow.
+These aren't less valid than my love of clicky-clicky keys and phosphor glow.
 They're different expressions of the same need: for our tools to acknowledge our actions, to respond predictably, to feel like extensions of our intent.

 ## The AI paradox